Custom Model¶

 This model could be applied to a thermo-optic phase-shifter, where the temperature in the thermal element is proportional to the input electrical power (thus squared voltage) and the coefficient depends on the overall geometry and materials.
 It can be calculated using a heat simulation, but we will skip that step to keep this guide short.

-Any custom model must implement a few abstract methods from the base Model class.
-We will implement them one-by-one to provide a full reference for other models, but the source code for all PhotonForge models is also available in our docs.
+Any custom model must be derived from the base Model class and implement the start method.
+This guide will implement it alongside a proper __init__ to provide a full reference for other models, but the source code for all PhotonForge models is also available in our docs.

 [1]: